-The Royal Television Society (RTS) have announced their Young Technologist of the Year Award and Award for Excellence in Technology, recognising new talent in audio postproduction and cloud-based remote broadcasting.
+The Royal Television Society (RTS) has announced its Young Technologist of the Year Award and Award for Excellence in Technology, recognising new talent in audio postproduction and cloud-based remote broadcasting.

 Tatjana Radivoj, Audio Mix Technician at Sky Post Production, received the prestigious Young Technologist of the Year Award, from a panel of expert industry judges which was chaired by Digital Media Consultant, Terry Marsh.
 With the runner-up prize, the Coffey Award for Excellence in Technology 2023 going to Rebecca Scott, a Vision Mixer at Sky Production Services.